 Get Ready for the FE Exam

-Topics include: math, probability and statistics, chemistry, ethics and safety, engineering economics, instrumentation, statics, dynamics, material science, fluid mechanics, electrical power and more.
-View full syllabus.
+- Coverage of every topic on the FE Civil Engineering and Other Disciplines exams: math, probability and statistics, chemistry, ethics and safety, engineering economics, instrumentation, statics, dynamics, material science, fluid mechanics, electrical power and more.

 Who Should Take the FE Exam?

 You can take the FE exam if you have:

 - A 4-year engineering degree (or will graduate soon) OR

 - An engineering degree/training from outside the U.S. OR

 - 4 years of documented work experience in engineering or a related field

 Everyone is welcome.
 Refugees, immigrants and others with documented engineering experience in their home countries are welcome, in addition to current and former Engineering students from the University of Arizona and other schools.
 This class was originally created by NextGen Engineering to help train and re-certify those who were engineers in their home countries.
 The first classes were held in collaboration with the Refugee Resource Center.

 NextGen is offering internships to assist with teaching the FE Exam Preparation course, in particular assisting with the study groups.
 Interns will receive a small stipend and gain experience teaching and working with students.
 Contact NextGen to learn more.